digulla/PyMavenRunner/README.md

 - Debugger for custom patterns
 - Editor to edit arbitrary patterns
 - Allow to change order of custom patterns by drag&drop
+- Context menu to add new custom pattern

 v0.2
 ----